L-CAD: Language-based Colorization with Any-level Descriptions using Diffusion Priors: Methodology

 While Stable Diffusion \cite{stablediffusion} demonstrates superior performance in text-driven image editing, it lacks the ability to preserve local spatial structures of input grayscale images, which is essential for the colorization task.
 To address this limitation, we propose the incorporation of an additional luminance encoder in the pixel space.
 This encoder serves as a bridge between the colorization results and the grayscale images, ensuring better alignment between the two.

 As shown in \cref{fig:pipeline} (a), the colorful image is encoded into the latent representation by the compression encoder, while the luminance encoder extracts multi-scale features from grayscale images, preserving local structural semantics.
-These features are incorporated into the corresponding scales of the compression decoder, guiding the decoding process from the latent space to the pixel space.
+These features are added directly into the corresponding scales of the compression decoder, guiding the decoding process from the latent space to the pixel space.
 The luminance encoder adopts the same architecture as the compression encoder, with the weights of the compression encoder and decoder fixed to retain prior knowledge from the pretrained model.

 Inspired by LDL \cite{details}, we observe that erroneous pixels in regions with regular and sharp structures significantly damage visual perception.
-To address this, we propose a method to identify and minimize the discrepancy between colorization results and grayscale images by leveraging these erroneous pixels as references.
+To address this, we intend to estimate an artifact map $M^{\mathrm{art}}_{h,w}$, which would serve to indicate the probability of encountering artifacts at specific spatial position $(h,w)$ within the colorized results.
 Specifically, we calculate the residual $\delta$ between the ground truth image $x$ and the colorized result $\tilde{x}$.
 By computing the variance of the residual within local square windows at each position, we generate an artifact map denoted as $M^{\mathrm{art}}$ as: